homes for sale

 Cambrian single family homes trends at a glance

-Though inventory has dropped, sales are up and the sales to list price has remained high, close to 108%.
-Days on market are low, and days of inventory is even lower.
+Sales and turnover are fast and steady, and the sales to list price has remained high, close to 108% for three months now and now topping 110%.
 It is a strong sellers market.

 And the chart from last month: